Csurgó District

 Csurgó (Csurgói járás) is a district in south-western part of Somogy County, Hungary.
-Csurgó is also the name of the town where the district seat is found.
-The district is located in the Southern Transdanubia Statistical Region.
+Csurgó is also the name of the town where the district seat is located.
+The district is in the Southern Transdanubia Statistical Region.

 Geography

 Csurgó District borders with Nagykanizsa District (Zala County) to the north, Marcali District and Nagyatád District to the east, Barcs District to the southeast, the Croatian county of Koprivnica-Križevci to the southwest.
 The number of the inhabited places in Csurgó District is 18.

 Municipalities

 The district has 1 town, 1 large village and 16 villages.